 Dining at Center Parcs Longford Forest

 The Village Square is full of shops, bars and restaurants.
 We parked our bikes in one of the many bike parks and went to suss out the restaurants.
 After a brief stroll we opted for light bites in the Sports Café.
 The menu was extensive but we opted for toasted sandwiches, as we had early dinner plans.
 This massive bar / restaurant has screens over each table that show live sporting events.
 There are also snooker and pool tables, as well as a games room.
+This is a lively restaurant and you don’t need to pre-book so it has a more casual vibe than the others.

 The Coffee House was another popular spot.
 It was nice to see that Center Parcs has opted for an independent coffee house, rather than the Starbucks chain that they have in their UK parks.

 We enjoyed a delicious meal at Bella Italia that evening.
 The fritto misto starter, lightly battered prawns, calamari and cod goujons with aioli, was very tasty, as was my Cacio E Pepe pasta, a mix of roast chicken, pancetta and pecorino cheese in a tasty wild garlic and black pepper sauce.
 The pizzas were perfectly cooked and were a big hit with the kids.
 We were very pleased with all dishes and the prices were reasonable too – similar to what you would pay in a city-centre Italian restaurant like Milanos.
+I’ve since been told that the Carbonara isn’t great – so best to avoid that!

 The following evening we ate in Hucks.
 This is a typical American diner and the kids enjoyed it, although I felt the food was mediocre.
 The desserts were the exception – it is probably worth a visit for the hot fudge sundae alone!